lightvector/KataGo/python/selfplay/consecutive/README.md

 ## Modifications for smaller board sizes.

 In both config files you should change the settings.
-Set `bSizes` to the board size you wish to train, `bSizeRelProbs` should be set to `1`.
-Set `komiAllowIntegerProb` to `1.0` to allow for draws. `handicapProb` should be `0.0` on boards smaller than 19x19 because it's too imbalanced.
+Set `bSizes` to the board size you wish to train, `bSizeRelProbs` should be set to `1`. `handicapProb` should be `0.0` on very small boards if you don't want it to learn lopsided situations.

 You can modify `-pos-len` in `train.sh` to the biggest size you are going to train for.